balena-io-experimental/plate-recognizer/README.md

 Plate Recognizer Stream is a paid product - see their pricing page to sign up and obtain a license key and token.
 One you have these, you can set them on your balenaCloud dashboard as [device variables](https://www.balena.io/docs/learn/manage/variables/):
 `LICENSE_KEY` and `TOKEN` (select the `alpr` service for both.)

 The following Stream configuration parameters can be set in a similar way via the balenaCloud dashboard.
-(See the Stream [configiration page](https://guides.platerecognizer.com/docs/stream/configuration#parameters) for definitions of these parameters)
+(See the Stream [configuration page](https://guides.platerecognizer.com/docs/stream/configuration#parameters) for definitions of these parameters)

 | Stream parameter  |  Device variable |
 |---|---|